Setting up multiple income streams for your online business is one of the best moves you can make for your financial future.

 I tell my students this: You only have to be one step ahead of the person you are teaching to add value.
 One step ahead can make you the expert.

 If you're interested in learning how to plan your digital product, click here for my 6-step planning process.

 Are you ready to create multiple income streams?

 If you're not already doing this, it's time for you to diversify your income as a creative entrepreneur and scale up your business!

-While I do believe in having multiple income streams, I must acknowledge that juggling too many income streams at one can become quite overwhelming.
+While I do believe in having multiple income streams, I must acknowledge that juggling too many income streams at once can become quite overwhelming.
 This is even more true when you factor in the tax implications associated with your newly-generated income, especially with all of the tax law changes that have taken effect.

 Monitoring and maximizing each stream of income takes time.
 Start with one main income stream and one supplemental income stream.
 Master those, and then scale up from there.